Stabbath/L4D2-Trial/README.md

 ###Infected Bots Are Not Stupid
 Infected bots also have a tendency to be a bit 'simple.'
 They tend to just charge in without thinking, or stare at players for a few seconds before attacking (smokers/boomers).
 Hunters get scared away with a few shots and never wall-pounce.
 Jockeys just walk in slowly instead of leaping everywhere.
 Tanks throw rocks at seemingly random times.
 Hopefully most of these things can be improved.

+###There Is Cross-Campaign Consistency
+Supposedly the 5 main campaigns are part of the same storyline, each taking place very soon after the previous one.
+The same happens with the L4D1 campaigns.
+Yet somehow survivors always seem to completely recover all of their health and lose all of their items at the beginning of each campaign.
+This doesn't make any sense, so if someone wants to play several campaigns in a row, this will be taken into account.

+###There Are Survivor-Survivor Collisions
+If you walk inside of a survivor, you will very very slowly be pushed away, but you will be able to be inside of them for a bit.
+You are also able to walk through your teammates, for example to take the lead in a tight hallway.
+If you are surrounded by spit and only a tiny corner is safe, you can just pile into each other in the corner and avoid the damage when logically you wouldn't all be able to stay in that corner.
+None of this makes any sense!
+There's collisions for everything else, which does make sense, so survivor-survivor collisions will also be added.

 ###Survivor Incapacitated Weapon Issues Are Tweaked
 These issues are: a) survivors do not drop their secondary weapon(s) on death, and b) survivors somehow summon a miracle pistol out of the void if they had a melee weapon when they are incapacitated.
 For a), survivors will drop everything they had on them when they die, and they will be allowed to use weapons other than their secondaries (ie throwables and primary) if I find a way to do that; and for b), they will just hold on to their melee, if that is possible, otherwise we might just have to live with miracle pistols.